 Maltitol is the one sugar alcohol most likely to kick you out of ketosis.
 It has a GI of around 52 (depending on the preparation, ie syrup) and has a large laxative effect.
 Want to guess which sugar alcohol is used the most in sugar-free candy?
 Yep, maltitol.

 That is one of the reasons we can’t say sugar alcohols are all keto friendly.
 This is one sugar alcohol (along with the rarer hydrogenated starch hydrolysates, or HSHs like polyglycitol) that should be avoided on keto.
 It is nearly as bad as table sugar in regards to breaking ketosis.

 As you can see, it isn’t appropriate to completely remove sugar alcohols from the carb count.
 This is especially the case for maltitol and polyglycitol, which should be counted as full carbs in my opinion.
 I personally only remove sugar alcohols with a GI <10 from my Net Carbs count.
-The formula I follow is:
+See the formula below after the section on allulose…

 Another thing of note is allulose.
 This is a rare sugar found in figs, raisins and other fruits in small amounts.
 The part that is interesting (besides being a zero calorie, zero carb, 0 GI sweetener) is that it is not required to be on the nutrition facts label as a carbohydrate.